A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 Comparing \eqref{eq:An-1} with \eqref{eq:s_+-repeated2}, we deduce that, $s^{\prime\prime}(s_+)=0$.
 By the uniqueness theory for Cauchy problems, this implies that $s_{sol} \equiv s_+$, which is inadmissible and this case is excluded.

-In cases 1, 2 and 3 we have demonstrated that $s_{sol}$ has a unique positive critical value, which must be the minimum value, and in case 3, we have a lower bound for the minimum value i.e. $s_{min}> s_+$.
+In cases 1, 2 and 3, we have demonstrated that $s_{sol}$ has a unique positive critical value, which must be the minimum value.
 The unique minimum value is attained at a unique interior point (if there were two interior minima at say $y^*$ and $y^{**}$, a non-constant solution would exhibit a local maximum between the two minima, which is excluded by a unique critical value for $s_{sol}$).
 This completes the proof. \end{proof}

-\begin{theorem} For a given $B=\theta^\prime(\pm1)\neq0$, the system \eqref{eq:EL-eqtns}, subject to the boundary conditions \eqref{eq:BCs}, has a unique solution for a fixed $\eps$ and $\omega$.
+\begin{theorem} For a given $B=\theta^\prime(\pm1)\neq0$, the system \eqref{eq:EL-eqtns}, subject to the boundary conditions \eqref{eq:BCs}, admits a unique solution for a fixed $\eps$ and $\omega$.
 Hence, for any value of $\omega$ that does not permit $OR$ solutions, the system \eqref{eq:EL-eqtns} always has a unique solution. \end{theorem} \begin{proof} Recall, for $\omega\neq0$, OR solutions exist if and only if $B=0$.
 When $\omega=0$, \eqref{eq:theta-no-flow} implies we must have $B=0$, the proof of Theorem \ref{thm:maximum_principle} (see supplementary material) then shows the unique solution in $W^{1,2}$ is $(s,\theta)=(1,0)$.
-Hence, for $\omega=0$, we can only have non-uniqueness if an OR solution exists.
+For $B\neq 0$, the system \eqref{eq:EL-eqtns} can be written as